daniel-cussen/portfolio/README.md

 # portfolio

-A collection of the algorithms I've independently developed.
+A collection of some of the best algorithms I've independently developed.

+Some are open source, but some are not.
 If you're interested in my work, you can reach me at dcussen@alumni.stanford.edu